Ebeam Curing On Web Offset Press

 Food-safe flexible packaging

-Ebeam inks and coatings are the best option for food flexible packaging.
+Ebeam EB Flexo inks and coatings are the best option for food flexible packaging.
 Growing concerns about the safety of other inks previously used in food packaging has led industry leaders to turn to EB as the reliable and 100% safe choice for their packaging.
 EB inks and coatings guarantee food safety due to no photoinitiators and no odor.

 EB coatings are made of 100% solids, with no evaporation and no volatile organic compounds.
 There's a reason the world's most advanced packagers choose EB curing for their food flexible packaging; ebeam chemistry is FDA approved for direct contact with all food types.